 Time and a half for working at weekend, double time for working on a bank holiday and time and a third for working at night (between 8pm and 6 am), opportunity to work additional hours

 If you enjoy helping people and want to make a difference to their lives, we would very much like to hear from you.

 For an informal discussion, please contact Ben Jasper Benjamin.Jasper@brighton-hove.gov.uk

 About the role

-- Enabling the individuals to participate in a range of activities within the wider community such as shopping, banking, supporting them to medical appointments, leisure activities etc.
+- Enabling individuals to participate in a range of activities within the wider community such as swimming, bowling, shopping, visiting family etc.